 Board of Directors

-Robert Ingram has served on Novan’s Board of Directors since 2011 and was named Chairman in February 2016.
-Mr. Ingram is a general partner of Hatteras Venture Partners.
-Prior to Hatteras Venture Partners, he held the roles of Chief Executive Officer and Chairman of the Board of GlaxoWellcome until his retirement in 2009 when he became Strategic Advisor to the Chief Executive Officer, GlaxoSmithKline, plc.
-(NYSE:GSK).
-Mr. Ingram has numerous board engagements, including lead director of Valeant Pharmaceuticals International (NASDAQ:VRX) and Chairman of Viamet Pharmaceuticals, Inc. He is also a member of the Board of Directors of BioCryst Pharmaceuticals, Inc. (NASDAQ:BCRX) and lead director of Cree, Inc. (NASDAQ:CREE).
+Robert A. Ingram is the Chairman of Novan’s Board of Directors and has served as a member of the Company’s Board since 2011.
+Since 2007, he has been a General Partner at Hatteras Venture Partners, LLC, a venture capital firm.
+Prior to Hatteras Venture Partners, he held the roles of Chief Executive Officer and Chairman of the Board of GlaxoWellcome until his retirement in 2009 when he became the Strategic Advisor to the Chief Executive Officer, GlaxoSmithKline Plc.
+Mr. Ingram serves as Chairman of the Board for both BioCryst Pharmaceuticals, Inc. and Viamet Pharmaceuticals, Inc., a private company focused on anti-infective research.
+He recently retired as Chairman of the Board of Cree, Inc., having served on its board for 10 years.
+He is also a member of the Board of Directors of HBM Healthcare Investments.

 W. Kent Geer is a former audit partner (retired) with Ernst & Young, LLP.
 His 37 year career spans an extensive track record in serving numerous public and private companies in a variety of industries including biotechnology, pharmaceuticals and other technology companies.
 During his tenure, Mr. Geer was the audit practice leader for the Ernst & Young Entrepreneurial Services Group in Raleigh, North Carolina and was the market team leader for the technology industry practice of the Carolinas.
 Beginning in 2012, Mr. Geer served as the Chairman of the Board of PowerSecure International, Inc. (NYSE:POWR) until the successful sale of the company in May 2016.